Gauge equivariant neural networks for quantum lattice gauge theories

 \quad

 \textit{Acknowledgements.} Di Luo acknowledges helpful discussion with Jiayu Shen, Luke Yeo, Oleg Dubinkin, Ryan Levy, Peijun Xiao and Ruoyu Sun.
 We acknowledge support from the Department of Energy grant DOE de-sc0020165.
 The work is partially done with intern and computational support from the Center for Computational Mathematics at the Flatiron Institute.
+The numerical experiments were conducted using NetKet~\cite{netket:2019}.

 \onecolumngrid

 \thefigure{S\arabic{figure}} \thetable{S\arabic{table}} {S\arabic{equation}} {P\arabic{page}}